 Like the Oscars but way more prestigious ;)

-The books eligible could be published in any year, they simply had to be read by me in 2016.
+The books eligible could be published in any year, they simply had to be read by me in 2018.
 There will be 9 categories (Favorite Cover; Favorite Secondary Character; Favorite Scene; Favorite Quote; Favorite Hero and Heroine; Favorite Couple; Favorite Contemporary and Historical, and Favorite of 2018) I'm not even going to try and set a post schedule as I always miss my deadlines, lol.

-Without further ado let me kick off the award showwith the first,
+Without further ado, let me kick off the award show tonight with Favorite Cover

-(click on cover for my review if I wrote one but if I didn't directs you to Goodreads page)
+(click on cover for my review if I wrote one and if I didn't, directed to GoodReads page)

 Feel free to share your favorite cover in the comments :)